atharva-64-bit/breast-cancer-prediction/README.md

 # 🩺 Breast Cancer Prediction SaaS Platform

-An intelligent web-based SaaS solution designed for pathology labs and doctors to predict the presence and stage of breast cancer using machine learning, featuring secure license-based access and health recommendations.
+An intelligent web-based solution designed for pathology labs and doctors to predict the presence and stage of breast cancer using machine learning, featuring secure license-based access and health recommendations.

 ---